neicnordic/sensitive-data-archive/sda-download/biohackathon/paper.md

     Download API->>Htsget Client: re-encrypted file
 ```

 ## Extend sda-download to support re-encryption

-We also extended the sda-download service to support re-encryption of
+We also extended the functionality of the sda-download service to support re-encryption of
 requested files.
-This so the user can get files encrypted with their own
+This allows users to get files that are encrypted with their own
-keypair instead of just plain unencrypted files.
-Since we don't want to keep
+keypair instead of receiving just plain unencrypted files.
+To ensure the security of
-the archive secret key in a service that is available directly from the
+the archive secret key (avoid to keep it in a service that is available directly from the
-internet we have implemented a small microservice (gRPC Server in the diagram)
+internet) we have implemented a small microservice (gRPC Server in the diagram)
-that recieves the encrypted header and a public key and re-encrypts and sends
+that recieves the encrypted header and a public key, re-encrypts the file, and sends
-it back.
+it back to the user.

  ```mermaid